The mission of the Suburban Garden Club of Cheshire is to encourage

 member participation, contributions and charitable activities.

 The Suburban Garden Club of Cheshire was formed in 1957 by a group of energetic, working women who had the desire to belong to a group that shared common gardening interests and could meet in the evening.
-Since that first meeting more than 50 years ago, the Suburban Garden Club of Cheshire has been making a positive contribution to our community through numerous civic programs and activities.
+Since that first meeting in 1957, the Suburban Garden Club of Cheshire has been making a positive contribution to our community through numerous civic programs and activities.
 Please explore our website and learn more about our club.

 Interested in Joining?